logo

 Assets

-The first thing to note with Freetrade is that it doesn’t offer ready-made portfolios within any of its products, meaning this is a platform solely for those happy to make their own investment decisions.
+The first thing to note with Freetrade is that it doesn’t offer A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo within any of its products, meaning this is a platform solely for those happy to make their own investment decisions.

 If you’re comfortable building your own portfolio for your ISA, SIPP or general investment account, Freetrade offers access to a selection of: